sungsoo-ahn/2025/_posts/2025-04-28-opt-summary.md

 ## Conclusion

 In this post, we review the SOTA complexity upper and lower bounds of first-order algorithms in optimization tailored for minimization and minimax regimes with various settings, the summary identified gaps in existing research, which shed light on the open questions in regarding accelerated algorithm design and performance limit investigation.
-Also regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works which go beyond the classical research flow in optimization community, which advocates a paradigm shift in research: besides an elegant and unified theory trying to cover all cases, sometimes we should also try to avoid the "Maslow's hammer", focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice.
-Although the scope may be narrower in general, we believe such instance-driven pattern may largely help us to devise theory fitting the practice better.
+Regarding the rapid development and interdisciplinary applications in areas like machine learning and operation research, we revisited several recent works which go beyond the classical research flow in optimization community, which advocates a paradigm shift in research: besides an elegant and unified theory trying to cover all cases, sometimes we should also try to avoid the "Maslow's hammer", focus on the detailed applications first, identify their unique structure, and correspondently design algorithms tailored for these problems, which in turn will benefit the practice.
+Such instance-driven pattern may largely help us to devise theory that fits the practice better.
+Given the extensive body of literature in this field, there is a possibility that some relevant references may have been inadvertently overlooked.
+We welcome any comments or questions and are prepared to discuss additional references as needed.